RedHatInsights/chrome-service-backend/docs/search-index.md

 1. Make sure the correct files were changed.
 If you are changing navigation files, make sure to edit both stage and production files.
 2. Run the `make generate-search-index` command from the project root

-## Publishing search index

-To publish the search index follow these steps:

-1. Make sure the correct files were changed.
-If you are changing navigation files, make sure to edit both stage and production files.
-2. Make sure you are on RH wired network or on VPN
-3. Run the `make publish-search-index` command from the project root